diskoverdata/diskover-docs/source_files/search_syntax.md

 #### AND Operator

-Example:
+🔎 Example:

 **jurassic and s\*1** > would find **jurassic** isolated anywhere in the path/file name and **seasons ending with 1**.

->🔆 &nbsp;IMPORTANT TIME SAVER!Note that **and** is assumed if no operators are typed in between criteria, so you would get the same results as described above when searching with **jurassic s\*1**
+>🔆 &nbsp;IMPORTANT TIME SAVER!
+Note that **and** is assumed if no operators are typed in between criteria, so you would get the same results as described above when searching with **jurassic s\*1**

 #### NOT Operator

-Example:
+🔎 Example:

 **jurassic and s\*1 not e\*5** > would find **jurassic** isolated anywhere in the path/file name and **seasons ending with 1** but would exclude **episodes ending with 5**.